Aspatria Agricultural Cooperative Society

-The Aspatria Agricultural Cooperative Society was established in Aspatria, Cumberland, England in 1870, after a group of local farmers combined to deal in artificial manures, feeding stuffs, seeds, and agricultural implements.
+The Aspatria Agricultural Cooperative Society, since 1990 Aspatria Farmers, is a British agricultural cooperative established in Aspatria, Cumberland in 1870.
+It was founded after a group of local farmers combined to deal in artificial manures, feeding stuffs, seeds, and agricultural implements.
 Although formed in a small rural community, the society had the integrity to sue agricultural agencies when their guarantees did not conform to their advertised products.
 Although one of the first organisations of its kind, it continued to flourish when others fell by the wayside and is now arguably the oldest of its kind in the world.
 Moreover, the society became a catalyst which empowered three local men to further the cause of agriculture by establishing the Aspatria Agricultural College, the second of its kind in the world.